txdv/basho_docs/source/languages/en/riak/dev/advanced/search.md

 matching name in the schema, used to determine the field's type, which in turn determines how a field's value will be indexed.

-Currently, Yokozuna makes no attempts to hide any details of the Solr
+Currently, Riak Search makes no attempts to hide any details of the Solr
-schema: a user creates a schema for Yokozuna just as she would for Solr.
+schema: a user creates a schema for Riak Search just as she would for Solr.
 Here is the general structure of a schema.